Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Introduction

 \begin{enumerate} \item We introduce a set-function approach to describe different formations of AVs in mixed traffic.
-The set-variable representation of vehicular formation allows capturing the influence of both penetration rates and formations of AVs.
+Our set-variable representation allows capturing the influence of both penetration rates and formations of AVs.
 Most previous work~\cite{van2006the,shladover2012impacts,talebpour2016influence,xie2019heterogeneous} only focuses on penetration rates of AVs based on numerical simulations, while a theoretical approach for analyzing the role of vehicular formation is lacking.
-Our optimization formulation based on the set-function approach fills such a gap and is able to quantify the optimal formation of AVs in mixed traffic. \item We discuss the case of noncooperative formation under an ACC-type controller, which is locally designed without cooperation between vehicles.
+Our optimization formulation based on the set-function approach fills such a gap and is able to quantify the optimal formation of AVs in mixed traffic. \item We discuss the case of noncooperative formation under ACC-type controllers, which is locally designed without cooperation between vehicles.
 A stability invariance property is revealed in the sense that different AV formations have no influence on the distribution of the closed-loop poles.
-Furthermore, numerical experiments suggest the resulting $\mathcal{H}_2$ performance might be submodular.
+Numerical experiments suggest the resulting $\mathcal{H}_2$ performance might be submodular.
 This result reveals a diminishing improvement property of traffic performance when increasing penetration rates of AVs under ACC strategies.
-Our results support and complement previous studies~\cite{van2006the,shladover2012impacts,talebpour2016influence} from a control-theoretic perspective. \item We then consider the case of cooperative formation~where the AV controllers are cooperatively designed in different formations using global traffic state information.
-This strategy can reveal the largest potential of a given formation of AVs in mitigating traffic perturbations~\cite{zheng2020smoothing,wang2020controllability}.
-We present explicit examples that submodularity does not hold in this case.
+Our results support and complement previous studies~\cite{van2006the,shladover2012impacts,talebpour2016influence} from a control-theoretic perspective. \item We then consider the case of cooperative formation, where the AVs' controllers are designed via centralized cooperative control.
+This strategy requires global traffic state information and quantifies the potential of a given formation of AVs in mitigating traffic perturbations~\cite{zheng2020smoothing,wang2020controllability}.
+We present explicit scenarios in which submodularity does not hold in this case.
 We further show that platooning of multiple AVs is not always the optimal formation.
-Interestingly, extensive numerical studies reveal two predominant optimal choices: platoon formation and uniform distribution.
+Interestingly, extensive numerical studies reveal two predominant optimal choices: \textit{platoon formation} and \textit{uniform distribution}.
 The optimal formation relies heavily on the string stability performance of HDVs.
-When HDVs have a poor string stability behavior, platoon formation might be the worst choice. \item We finally carry out experiments based on nonlinear traffic dynamics with a penetration rate of 20\% AVs.
+When HDVs have a poor string stability behavior, platoon formation might be the worst choice. \item We finally carry out nonlinear traffic experiments with a penetration rate of 20\% AVs.
 Results show that the platoon formation can achieve a satisfactory performance when traffic perturbation happens immediately ahead of the platoon.
 In other cases, however, distributing AVs uniformly achieves better performance in smoothing traffic flow.
 Together with the previous theoretical analysis, our results support the benefits of AVs in mitigating traffic perturbation and also suggest more opportunities for cooperative formation of multiple AVs beyond platooning.
-Mixed traffic systems can be more resilient to external disturbances by maintaining the optimal formation of AVs with cooperative control. \end{enumerate}
+Mixed traffic systems can be more resilient to external disturbances by applying cooperative control to the AVs. \end{enumerate}